- Parks and Facilities

 |Other Link||Parks Home Page|

-The Reiter Foothills Trailhead, on 429th Ave, will be closed starting mid-August 2021 through the end of the year.
+The Reiter Foothills Trailhead, on 429th Ave, will be closed starting mid-August 2021 through the end of March 2022.
 Work will occur in preparation for a timber harvest on the DNR property adjacent to the Lawson/Reiter Hills property.
 Parking will be eliminated with eco blocks in place.
 Access may re-open after prep-work is completed but will close again once logging operations commence.
+Additional information can be found on DNR's Reiter Foothills webpage.

 Snohomish County’s Parks and Recreation Department purchased 8 acres near Wallace Falls State Park in November 2010 to serve as a primary access point to the adjacent Washington State Reiter Foothills Recreation Area.